jdc-cunningham/pinebook-pro-musings/make-debian-img.md

 <img src="./debian-arm-emulated-on-2015-mbp.JPG" width="800"/>

 Damn... it's taking a long ass time just to bring the desktop up this might have been a waste of time idk.
 I'll see if I can improve other settings to make it better.

+Adding more cores, not sure if using something other than arm7 would help...

+I wonder if I messed up the install somehow, I chose Debian desktop and XFCE... tried both not seeing anything on GUI

+oh... you have to lock the mouse cursor for it to detect something's happening... or maybe it was a coincidence lol

+it's pretty snappy now

+this is murdering my mbp though fans on constantly and fast

+it's working though, I'll have to try this build tomorrow

+this is not usable...
+I mean I'm looking at firefox but the lag...

+I have a RPi 4 I forgot

+I can get a desktop on there, I think Arm V8 is Arm 64